-Trump Supporter Rosanne Boyland Seen With ‘Don’t Tread On Me’ Flag Before Being Trampled To Death At Capitol
+Trump Supporter Rosanne Boyland Seen With 'Don't Tread On Me' Flag Before Being Trampled To Death At Capitol

 When the crowd began to fight with the officers, Boyland fell to the ground and began being crushed by the crowd, he said.

-“I put my arm underneath her and was pulling her out and then another guy fell on top of her, and another guy was just walking [on top of her],” Winchell said.
-“There were people stacked 2-3 deep…people just crushed.”
+"I put my arm underneath her and was pulling her out and then another guy fell on top of her, and another guy was just walking [on top of her]," Winchell said.

 A total of five individuals died during the attack, including a police officer who was reportedly bludgeoned by a fire extinguisher.
 Another woman was fatally shot by a police officer as she tried to climb through a window leading to a hallway outside the House chambers, where lawmakers had been completing the Electoral College vote tallying before they were rushed to safety during the invasion of the building.

-Trump has come under fire after the siege, with critics saying his fiery rhetoric contributed to the violence, along with his unfounded claims that the election was stolen from him.
+Trump has come under fire after the siege, with critics saying his fiery rhetoric, along with his unfounded claims that the election was stolen from him, contributed to the violence.

-Winchell said he does not blame Trump for Boyland’s death, claiming that the antifascist group Antifa was responsible.
+Winchell said he does not blame Trump for Boyland's death, claiming that the anti-fascist group Antifa was responsible.

 "She was killed by an incited event and it was not incited by Trump supporters," he claimed.